liqotech/liqo/docs/design/architecture.md

 1. **Discovery**: The cluster looks for available clusters where offload new resources (e.g. neighborhood, dns, manual insertion) and exchange credentials with each other to start communicate.
-2. **Advertisement management**: Clusters shares updates about the resourcing they are willing to export and their capabilities (i.e. Advertisements)
+2. **Advertisement protocol**: Clusters shares updates about the resourcing they are willing to export and their capabilities (i.e. Advertisements)
 3. **Resource Sharing**: When a cluster is interested in resources proposed by a certain advertisement, it accepts the advertisement.
 This triggers the establishment of network interconnections and the spawning of a new virtual-kubelet.

+[Here](../images/complete-workflow.png) you can find a graphic description of the complete workflow

 ## Discovery